-- Evaluating the response process post incident
+- Evaluating the response process following each incident report

 Lead Team Members

-*Dr. Taylor serves as CCRT convener and liaison to Dr. Leonard N. Moore, Interim Vice President for Diversity and Community Engagement
+*Dr. Taylor serves as CCRT convener and liaison to Dr. Leonard N. Moore, Vice President for Diversity and Community Engagement

-Anyone encountering a situation that requires immediate police, medical, psychological or other emergency services should call 911 or the University of Texas Police Department (UTPD) at 512-471-4441 for assistance, during regular business hours and during the evening, weekends and holidays.
+Anyone encountering a situation that requires immediate police, medical, psychological or other emergency services should call 911 or the University of Texas Police Department (UTPD) at 512-471-4441 for assistance, during regular business hours and during the evening, weekends, and holidays.